 In one common question type in the IELTS speaking test, you are invited to speculate about the future.
-A useful strategy you can use when answering this type of question is to comment on the current trend, and then assume that it will continue.
-In other words, you can extrapolate [mathematical term] into the future
+A useful strategy you can adopt when answering this type of question is to comment on the current trend, and then assume that it will continue.
+In other words, you can extrapolate [mathematical term] into the future.

 Well it’s difficult to make predictions, especially about the future [haha], but as you know, it’s been getting worse for the last 10 years, and this is probably the result of steady economic growth.
 If this continues, it does seem likely that the traffic will continue to get worse, as more people will be able to buy cars and motorbikes.
 I think we can expect total gridlock within 10 years or so.

 Do you think going to the cinema will become more popular in the future?

 I don’t really know, but perhaps the current trend will continue – what I mean is [that] going to the cinema has become more popular over the last decade or so I think it’s likely that cinema going [paraphrase] will also continue to increase in popularity.

 How likely is it that all leisure-time activities in the future be computer-based?

 Honestly, it's a worry.
 My father says when he was young he'd go out in the morning and he'd be out all day, doing things like playing football or going on bike rides.
 Maybe he's exaggerating a bit, but I'm sure he spent a lot of time outdoors.
 Over the years, it seems that more and more time is spent on screens and they spend less time playing outdoors.
 You've got to assume that this trend will continue, and yes, for many young people, all their activities will be on computers.
 I'm sure that won't apply to everyone though - I mean - I don't expect football and basketball to disappear completely.